va3wam/TWIPe/README.md

 ## Deployment

-At this time the embedded code in this repository is uploaded via a serial connection using PLatformIO.
+At this time the embedded code in this repository is uploaded via a serial connection using PlatformIO.

 ## Built With